tobysmith568/npm-publish-latest-tag/core/README.md

 ## Contributing

-This library is not in the top-level directory of it's repository; it can be found in the (`./core`)[https://github.com/tobysmith568/npm-publish-latest-tag/tree/main/core] directory.
+This library is not in the top-level directory of its repository; it can be found in the (`./core`)[https://github.com/tobysmith568/npm-publish-latest-tag/tree/main/core] directory.

 ## License (ISC)